dkfriend07/test-smart-tutorial/source/index.html.md

 FHIR Spec | Select DSTU2
 Authorized | Select yes.
 Authorized App will go through secured OAuth2 login.
 Standard Scopes | These are standard scopes that are required to launch SMART App.
-User Scopes | Dont select anything here
+User Scopes | Don't select anything here
 Patient Scopes | Select Patient and Observation scopes

 and click Register.
 This will send request to Cerner FHIR group for them to create client id for the app authorization.